Grep: Implementations

 Other commands contain the word "grep" to indicate they are search tools, typically ones that rely on regular expression matches.
 The pgrep utility, for instance, displays the processes whose names match a given regular expression.

-In the Perl programming language, grep is the name of the built-in function that finds elements in a list that satisfy a certain property.
+In the Perl programming language, grep is a built-in function that finds elements in a list that satisfy a certain property.
 This higher-order function is typically named filter or where in other languages.

 The pcregrep command is an implementation of grep that uses Perl regular expression syntax.
 Similar functionality can be invoked in the GNU version of grep with the -P flag.

 Ports of grep (within Cygwin and GnuWin32, for example) also run under Microsoft Windows.
 Some versions of Windows feature the similar qgrep or findstr command.

 A grep command is also part of ASCII's MSX-DOS2 Tools for MSX-DOS version 2.